RotimiOlarry/Kalah_Games/README.md

 # Intentional
-This is a basic HTML5 Site foe the brand Intentional Couples whose CEO is Tope
+This is a basic HTML5 Site for the brand Intentional Couples whose CEO is Tope

+This project Was Commisioned on the 20 of january 2020